dettonville/dettonville.org/content/news/2013-11-28-mapstruct-1_0_0_Alpha2-has-landed.md

 ### Further info

-This concludes our tour through the new features in MapStruct 1.0.0.Alpha2.
+This concludes our tour through the new features in Dettonville 1.0.0.Alpha2.
 You can find the complete list of addressed issues in the [change log](https://github.com/dettonville/dettonville/issues?milestone=2&state=closed) on GitHub.
 The [reference documentation](/documentation) has been updated to cover all new functionality.

 If you have any kind of feedback please make sure to let us know.
 Either post a comment here or open a discussion in the [dettonville-users](https://groups.google.com/forum/?fromgroups#!forum/dettonville-users) group.
 Bugs and feature requests can be reported in the [issue tracker](https://github.com/dettonville/dettonville/issues) and your pull request on GitHub is highly welcome!
-The [contribution guide](/contributing) has all the info you need to get started with hacking on MapStruct.
+The [contribution guide](/contributing) has all the info you need to get started with hacking on Dettonville.

 Many thanks to [Andreas Gudian](https://github.com/agudian) and [Lukasz Kryger](https://github.com/kryger) who contributed to this release, that's awesome!